MontaLabidi/FOREX-Market-Simulator/README.md

     $ npm start

-Now you should be able to access **FMS** at
+Now you should be able to access **FMS** at http://localhost:4200/

 # Usage
 * The home page of **FMS** should be a summary of the changes in currencies in the day.
-You will find an option to login or register for a new account in both the home page, and the Nav bar.
+You will find an option to login or register for a new account in both the home page, and the navigation bar.

     ![main_page](https://user-images.githubusercontent.com/36813986/117592326-0e378c00-b130-11eb-9b34-61f51070069f.png)

-### Login and Registration
+## Login and Registration

 * New users need to register for an account to start trading on the application, for that click on the sign up on the navigation bar

     ![sign_up_empty](https://user-images.githubusercontent.com/36813986/117592338-11cb1300-b130-11eb-9069-c1439602c506.png)

-* After registring the user will be redirected to the login page:
+* After registering the user will be redirected to the login page:

     ![login_page](https://user-images.githubusercontent.com/36813986/117592324-0e378c00-b130-11eb-9a8e-55035b4827cb.png)

 * Upon the login, the user will be greeted by his profile page that has his account information and his virtual wallet status.

+    The **Wallet** is composed of 5 key attributes that their understanding is crucial for trading:

+    - **Balance**: Shows the funds in the account, including the profit and loss from closed trades.
+    - **Equity**: It is a dynamic value and takes into consideration the profit/loss from open trades at the time.
+    - **Margin**: It  is the total amount of money that’s currently _"locked up_" to maintain all open positions.
+    - **Free Margin**: It is the amount available in the account to open NEW positions.
+    - **Profit**: It is the amount of money thus user is making from his open positions, it can be negative (called loss).

-Every new user will have access to “1,000,000 USD” and a leverage of 1:2 by default which he can use to open positions as will be explained [here](#start-trading).
+    Every new user will have access to “1,000,000 USD” and a leverage of 1:2 by default which he can use to open positions as will be explained [here](#start-trading)

     ![profile_page](https://user-images.githubusercontent.com/36813986/117701201-dd526800-b1be-11eb-8493-c07f142d0af4.png)

 * At the profile page the user can click on the edit button to change any of his account information by providing the password: